 - In a small bowl add the half n half and butter and heat in the microwave for 1-2 minutes until warm.

-- Using a potato masher, mash the potatoes and add in the garlic and warm half-n-half.
+- Using a potato masher, mash the potatoes and add in the garlic and warm half-n-half, butter mixture.
 Add more salt and pepper to taste.

 - Serve warm and garnish with fresh chopped parsley.

 Amount Per Serving Calories 350Total Fat 16gSaturated Fat 10gTrans Fat 1gUnsaturated Fat 5gCholesterol 41mgSodium 234mgCarbohydrates 46gFiber 4gSugar 5gProtein 6g